Call us on

 What is Hot Applied Liquid Waterproofing?

 Hot applied liquid waterproofing uses bitumen-based systems that are heated before being poured onto the surface.
-Once applied, they form a robust membrane with excellent adhesion and long-term durability.
+Once applied, they form a roofing membrane with excellent adhesion.

 Benefits of Hot Applied Systems: